ryt15/Fignam/DesignerBasics.md

-# Basic facts for designers
+# Transition from designer to developer

-Based on some observed misunderstandings, I recommend all UI/UX designers to read the above very carefully at least once!
+Based on some observed misunderstandings, I recommend all UI/UX designers to read the below very carefully at least once!

 ## Developers can't read your mind!